ByAliaksandr/gdl/README.md

 - Why `_analyticsActionName` and `_analyticsActionId` properties are added?

 Analytics tracks the datalayer changes.
-Not all events perform a change in the datalayer. `_analyticsActionName` and `_analyticsActionId` properties keep the following separation `events -> store(datalayer) -> analytics` compate to `events -> analytics`. `_analyticsActionId` guarantees that all events are published even the same event is published multiple times.
+Not all events perform a change in the datalayer. `_analyticsActionName` and `_analyticsActionId` properties keep the following separation `events -> store(datalayer) -> analytics` compate to `events -> analytics`. `_analyticsActionId` guarantees that all events are published even if the same event is published multiple times.